-The 350-seat facility replaces the 50-year-old off-campus theatre.
+The nearly 300-seat facility replaces the 50-year-old off-campus theatre.
 The facility provides theatre majors with an even higher quality educational experience.

 The USI Performance Center was constructed using locally-sourced and recycled materials.
 In addition, the theatre includes: